-An ADA-accessible boardwalk and observation deck extends over salt marsh, providing a view of Mobjack Bay and the historic New Point Comfort lighthouse.
+An accessible boardwalk and observation deck extends over salt marsh, providing a view of Mobjack Bay and the historic New Point Comfort lighthouse.

 The roadside running between forest and marsh offers additional opportunities for birding, which is best during spring and fall migrations.
 Migratory birds such as herons, osprey, hawks, willets, terns, brown pelicans and skimmers are frequently sighted.
 New Point Comfort also provides habitat for some 200 species of birds and the northeastern beach tiger beetle, which is federally listed as a threatened species.